 A: By improving our awareness of our food systems, we as consumers can play an important role in guiding the way seafood is produced and how fisheries operate.
 It’s our belief that if we can change the way we purchase and consume seafood, we build more resilient ocean resources and more vibrant fishing communities.
 Supporting local restaurants and retailers that feature sustainable, local seafood is an excellent first step for consumers to take.

 Jan Yoshioka is CI Hawaiʻi’s senior program manager.
-Molly Bergen is the senior managing editor of Human Nature.
+Molly Bergen is the senior managing editor of Conservation News.
 Want to read more stories like this?
 Sign up for email updates here.
 Donate to Conservation International here.